leonardoserra/ebook_reader/README.md

 4. Go to the ip address provided by the terminal ( usually is http://127.0.0.1:5000 )

 ### Changelog:
+> 2025.03.11 - `version 0.0.10`
+- Added page indicator on current page and completion percentage in the read page.

 > 2025.03.10 - `version 0.0.9`
 - Now the scroll Y position of a page in a specified book will be memorized, so when a book is reopened you will continue from the last point.